ghollisjr/sbcl-script/README.txt

 "cd" into the examples/ directory if you want to try out the examples.

-The make-sbcl-core script makes use of the *features* variable to add :sbcl-script to the features list.
-This is useful for the #'script-p function, which checks for this feature.
+The make-sbcl-core script makes use of the *features* variable to add :script to the features list.
+This can be checked directly or with the #'script-p function, which checks for this feature.
 If the only place this feature is enabled is in cores, then you can exploit the Python-like script-library duality for files.
 E.g., in Python you might do something like

 if __name__ == "__main__":
    ...